lightningcookies/Custom-Fantasy-Projections/README.md

 2. adding more advanced stats
 3. adding more graphs and historical context
 4. learn more about macros and not rely on LLM's.

+2026 update: project has been implemented as a web app by anothwr user. check hutchball.com